 Hands down, this is my very favorite thing to do at Christmas at Walt Disney World!
 The Candlelight Processional is a nightly show at Epcot that begins towards the end of November and runs throughout the holiday season.
 The show features a live orchestra and choirs singing Christmas carols to accompany the telling of the nativity story by a celebrity narrator.
 It is shown three times a night, and every show will be packed!
 My suggestion for seeing the show is to purchase the Candlelight Processional dinner package.
 This package is offered at a number of Epcot restaurant, and includes a full meal as well as reserved seating for the show that night.
 This is such a fantastic way to see the show; you can enjoy breakfast, lunch or dinner at a great restaurant, and then arrive to the show around 30 minutes before it begins to claim your reserved seat.

-The music and songs from this show are spectacular, and it’s definitely something to see!
+The music and songs from this show are spectacular, and it’s definitely something to see.
+You can read my full review, including prices for this years Candlelight Processional here.

 3. Visit the Gingerbread House at the Grand Floridian